APImetrics/APIm-CLI/docs/org.md

 ## `apimetrics org invites delete`

-Delete an invite to the organization.
+Delete an invite to the Organization.

 ```
 USAGE
   $ apimetrics org invites delete --invite-id <value> [--json] [-o <value>]

 FLAGS
   -o, --org-id=<value>     ID of organization to modify.
-Overrides apimetrics config org set.
+Overrides apimetrics config org set.Can be found on the
+                           Organization Settings web page.
       --invite-id=<value>  (required) Invite to delete.
+Can be found in the Diff of the Audit Logs web page for when the
+                           invite was created or by using the command `apimetrics org invites --columns email,roles,id`.

 GLOBAL FLAGS
   --json  Format output as json.

 DESCRIPTION
-  Delete an invite to the organization.
+  Delete an invite to the Organization.

 EXAMPLES
   $ apimetrics org invites delete --invite-id ag9zfmFwaW1ldHJpY3MtcWNyFwsSClRlc3RTZXR1cDIYgIDg9ajJsyoM